k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/02_get_task_list_API.md

 The returned tasks are filtered based on the additional input filtering parameters (if set).
 The input is a **dynamic JSON string**.

 The JSON filtering parameter is optional.
-If is it not populated, the API returns all user's regular tasks.
+If is it not populated, the API returns all of the user's regular tasks.

 ### API Input

 - **filteringParams** - this is an optional String parameter that can be populated by a JSON with a list of filtering parameters.
-You can populate part or all parameters.
+You can populate part or all of the parameters.
-Currently, it supports the following filtering parameters:
+It supports the following filtering parameters:

 <table width="900pxl">
 <tbody>